 VAO Judges 2020

-The VAO appoints members from the contemporary art world to join the expert panel judging each year's applications.
-The members can be artists, writers, art critics, professors, collectors and curators.
+The VAO appoints members from the contemporary art world to join our expert panel to judge our artist's applications.
+These members can be artists, writers, art critics, professors, collectors and curators.
 If you would like to become a VAO judge for our Art Competition then contact us here

 Richard has a BA degree in the History of Art and is Hon.
 Deputy Chairman of the Grosvenor Museum Society, the ‘friends’ and fundraising charity for Chester’s Grosvenor Museum.
 He has been delighted to meet many artists and, while he does not consider himself “a collector”, his home is filled with pictures.
 Richard has worked in the picture departments of several auction houses and as an art auctioneer since 1980.
 His job involves viewing and valuing paintings from around 1600-2000.
 He started his career in London and Surrey and moved to Chester with his wife and family to be Picture Specialist for Bonhams North West, based in Chester, in 1994.
 He considers himself extremely fortunate to have worked with paintings for so many years.

 Jeremy is the programme leader and senior lecturer in Fine Art at the University of Chester.
 He has gained a BA (Hons) in Fine Art from Manchester Polytechnic, an MA from Bretton Hall College and a PhD by practice from the University of Leeds.
 Jeremy is fascinated and excited by the process of making and the manipulation of materials and objects, he is also interested in industrial development and histories.